s-adarsh-nayak/s-adarsh-nayak/README.md

 # Hi there, I'm S Adarsh Nayak! 👋

-## 🎓 AI/ML Engineering Student | 🔬 Research Enthusiast | 💻 Full-Stack Developer
+## 🎓 AI/ML Engineering Student | 🔬 Research Enthusiast
 Welcome to my GitHub profile!
 I'm currently pursuing my Bachelor of Technology in **Artificial Intelligence and Machine Learning** at PES University, Bangalore, with a passion for building innovative solutions that bridge the gap between cutting-edge research and real-world applications.

 ***